Artificial Intelligence is the New Astrology of Software Quality

 Ying Ki Kwong, E-Government Program Manager, Enterprise Information Services - State of Oregon

 In the private sector, Dr. Kwong was CEO of a Hong Kong-based internet B2B portal for trading commodities futures and metals.
 He was a program manager in the Video & Networking Division of Tektronix, responsible for worldwide applications & channels marketing for a line of video servers in broadcast television applications.
-In these roles, he has managed software-based systems/applications, products, and business process improvements.
+In these roles, he has managed software-based systems / applications, products, and business process improvements.

 He received the doctorate from the School of Applied & Engineering Physics at Cornell University and was adjunct faculty in the School of Business Administration at Portland State University.
+He holds certifications in PMP, ITIL, and IT Service Management.
+He is a board member of PNSQC.